-- Around 50 Square Feet But Usually Far Less: There is no design council defining how big a half-bathroom should be.
-Generally, it is 50 square feet (total room size, not just walkable floor space).
+There is no rule of how big a half-bathroom should be, but generally, it is 50 square feet (total room size, not just walkable floor space).
 More often, it is just big enough to be able to walk from the toilet to the sink: about 16 square feet.

-For another, remodeling your half-bath will not impact your life as much because you are not decommissioning any bathing facilities.
-This allows you a more freedom of time to finish the work.
-However, it should be pointed out that guests will have to use your main bathroom while the half-bath is being remodeled.
+Remodeling your half-bath will not impact your life as much because you are not decommissioning any bathing facilities.
+This allows you more freedom of time to finish the work; however, this also means that guests will have to use your main bathroom while the half-bath is being remodeled.

-One solid bit of feng shui advice: do not position the half bath in the center of the house.
+If you can help it at all, do not position the half-bath in the center of the house.
 Instead, make sure that one of its walls is an exterior wall of the house.

 Large tiles in small bathrooms actually make them seem larger.

-Pedestal sinks are one great way to maximize room.
+Pedestal sinks are one great way to maximize space in a small room.
 Cabinet-style sink bases not only take up floor space but feel ponderous.
-You really don't need to store anything in the half bath, anyway.
-Store cleansers in another bathroom or in a laundry room cabinet.
+You really don't need to store anything in the half-bath, anyway—store cleansers in another bathroom or in a laundry room cabinet.

-Over-adorning your half bath only leads to clutter.
-Besides the toilet and pedestal sink, keep other items to a minimum.
+Over-adorning your half-bath only leads to clutter.
+Aside from the toilet and pedestal sink, keep other items to a minimum.

 Maintain a majority of neutral-color surfaces (flooring, walls, etc.), but that doesn't mean you can't have a bright accent wall.
 Dark colors are imposing and make your bathroom feel smaller.

-Rearranging floor layout is out.
-This is such a small space that you cannot move things around much.
-So, you'll be working with what you already have:
+Rearranging the floor layout is likely not an option.
+This is such a small space that you cannot move things around much, so you'll be working with what you already have.